Your message was sent successfully!

 Something went wrong, try refreshing and submitting the form again.

+It is normal to lose some hair every day.
+Most medical studies show that losing up to 100 strands of hair a day is considered normal.
+Cases where daily hair loss can exceed this, or if you have a family history of hair loss, though, can become problematic.
 Consistent and excessive hair loss can leave you with bald spots if you are a man, or thinning hair on top of your head if you are a woman.
 While many people, from both genders, can suffer from this type of hair loss by the age of 50, there are also many cases of this disorder surfacing in patients who are much younger.
 Let’s look at this disorder in some more detail.

 Hair loss causes can be triggered by a number of factors, which can include inherited genetics, disease, stress, medicines, injury, ageing or lack of proper hair care.
 A detailed look into these cases reveal that:

+Genetics is one of the leading causes of hair loss, which is inherited either from one or both of your parents.
+This type of hair loss is called male-pattern hair loss or female-pattern hair loss or androgenetic alopecia.
 This inherited disorder causes a sensitivity in a class of hormones called androgens, which also include testosterone, which causes your hair follicles to shrink.
 This, in turn, produces thinner hair, and eventually none at all.
 While men develop bald spots on the forehead area, or on the top of the head, women are often faced with thinning hair on top of the head.

 Age: As we grow older, our hair tends to break far more easily, and our hair follicles do not grow as much hair to replace the loss.